-Tom Cole, Alena Denisova, and Jo Iacovides.
+Tom Cole.
 2024.
-Eudaimonia in Digital Games.
+2nd Eudaimonia in Digital Games Workshop.
 In Proceedings of ACM Conference (Conference'17).
-ACM, New York,
+ACM, New York, NY, USA, 3 pages. https://doi.org/10.1145/nnnnnnnnnnn

 1 BACKGROUND AND MOTIVATION

 Digital games like Gears of War [9], Assassin's Creed [17] or Call of Duty [12] evidently provide a different kind of emotional experience to games, such as Everybody's Gone to the Rapture [16], Papers, Please [1] and Journey [15].
 However, we stumble when we attempt to articulate exactly what that difference is.
 One area that provides promise is the idea of hedonia and eudaimonia from positive psychology, as applied to media entertainment.